Northern Strand & Lynn Rail Trails, MA

 Shiny new bridge and paved trail over the salt marshes near Lynn, MA.

-The recently revitalized Northern Strand Community Trail and updated Lynn Community Path combine to provide an excellent resource for commuters and recreational users alike travelling along almost ten miles of smooth asphalt.
+The recently revitalized Northern Strand Community Trail and updated Lynn Community Path combine to provide an excellent resource for commuters and recreational users alike traveling along almost ten miles of smooth asphalt.
 Well segregated from motor traffic and including thoughtfully designed safe road crossings - particularly in the towns of Saugus and Revere - the trails are a great place for a stress free walk, run or bicycle journey.

 Though there's not much sightseeing within the suburbia and light commercial development around the towns of Everett and Malden, there are numerous parks and playgrounds to explore on the route.
 Next to the trail are many community gardens; and the sweet smells emanating from the bakery in downtown Malden reminded me of my youth growing up next to a chocolate factory.